-Residents are assigned to a specific clinic, located at either the main campus at Henry Ford Hospital or one of the satellite clinics.
+We take feedback seriously.
+Residents receive quarterly feedback on objective measures including panel size, quality metrics, patient satisfaction comments, and test result follow up.
 Residents remain with the same preceptor for the duration of their training, affording them the opportunity to develop a professional relationship with one of our core medical faculty.
-Preceptors often serve as a source of advising or mentoring for our residents.

-The continuity clinic is scheduled during every month of training throughout residency except for the night float month.
-During inpatient rotations, clinics are held one afternoon per week.
-During ICU rotations, clinics are held one afternoon per month.
-During all other rotations, clinics are held one full day per week.
+The continuity clinic is scheduled during every month of training throughout residency except for during night float and during ICU months.
+During inpatient rotations, clinics occur one afternoon per week.
+During all other rotations, clinics are one full day per week.

 In addition to the weekly continuity clinic, there are two outpatient electives that all residents will complete at prior to graduation.
 The Patient Centered Team Care (PCTC) Ambulatory Medicine elective focuses on interdisciplinary team care.
 The Ambulatory Outreach and Telemedicine (AOT) elective is composed telemedicine visits to train residents in virtual care.
 It also consists of patient outreach and panel management.